IronBeagle2/Mojang-Version-Downloader/README.md

 Usage<br>
 \-------<br>
-Just run the latest exe from releases. :)
+Just run the latest exe from releases :)